 - We use health care, not healthcare.

-- When our slogan – better health, best in health care – is used within text, use all the usual grammar and style conventions required.
+- When our tagline – better health, best in health care – is used within text, use all the usual grammar and style conventions required.

 - If it appears at the end of a sentence, it can be set apart with a colon at the beginning and a period at the end.
 A comma between better health and best in health care is permitted.